London House Extension Cost in 2025:

 The foremost factor that significantly impacts the expenses is the size of the extension you want to build.

-This size, often measured in terms of floor area, directly corresponds to the overall project cost.
+This size, often measured in terms of floor area in square meters (m²) , directly corresponds to the overall project cost.

 When determining the size of your extension, it’s essential to keep London House Extension planning policy regulations in mind.